kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/notes-app/01-server-side-testing/04-assertion-library.md

 `{} === {}` - We are comparing if two objects are equal

-But we can't  compair the properties inside objects
+But we can't  compare the properties inside objects

 ```
 { name : 'Drew'}
 ```

-compaired to the value in this object
+compared to the value in this object

 ```
 {